dylsmith8/JavaIPC/Implementation/Writing/GeneralWriting.md

 can use the Windows semaphore provided for whatever reason they choose fit.
 For example, the programmer can create the shared memory, then manually synchronise its access by calling a separate semaphore implementation.
-As a result, it is distinct from the shared memory (file mappping) implemenation.
+As a result, it is distinct from the shared memory (file mappping) implementation.
 The second approach combines the semaphore and file mapping implementation.
 This means that when the shared memory is created, the semaphore controlling read/write access to it is created as well.
 The benefit here is that there is